zamronypj/snipp/README.md

 - Clone this repository
 - Run `composer install`
 - Setup your virtual host and point `DocumentRoot` to `public` directory of this application
+- If using Apache, copy `.htaccess.example` to `.htaccess` and make change as appropriate.
 - Make sure all directories and files permission are correct.
 For example 755 will be suffice for directories and 644 will suffice for PHP scripts.
 - In application directory, create new directory `storages/logs` and `storages/caches`.
 Make sure both directories are writeable by web server, for example on Debian, run `chown www-data:www-data storages/logs`
 - Copy `app/config/app.php.example` to `app/config/app.php`, edit configuration to match your system.